 Cysts of Moll arise from blocked apocrine sweat glands found on the margin of the eyelid.
-They are solitary dome-shaped papules or nodules filled with clear fluid, making transillumination a key feature.
+They are solitary dome-shaped papules or nodules filled with clear fluid.
+So, making transillumination a key feature.

 Cysts of Zeis arise from blocked sebaceous glands, also found on the eyelid margin.
-These tend to be filled with yellow oily secretions and do not transilluminate.
+These tend to be filled with yellow oily secretions.
+This is why they appear solid and do not transilluminate.

 Epidermal eyelid lesions